canonical/rawfile-localpv/docs/fips.md

 ## FIPS Compliance Status

 Python by default links to the OpenSSL of the environment in which it's running (e.g. a ROCK).
 In a FIPS-enabled environment, algorithms that use the OpenSSL implementation will be FIPS compliant.
-However, Python contains builtin hashing algorithms that are not FIPS compliant (e.g. MD5).
+However, Python contains built-in hashing algorithms that are not FIPS compliant (e.g. MD5).
 Building Python with `--wihout-builtin-hashlib-hashes` will remove these non-FIPS compliant algorithms.
-Rawfile LocalPV does not use any of these builtin and non-FIPS compliant algorithms, and the ROCK is shipped with a FIPS-compliant OpenSSL, so it is FIPS-compliant.
+Rawfile LocalPV does not use any of these built-in and non-FIPS compliant algorithms, and the ROCK is shipped with a FIPS-compliant OpenSSL, so it is FIPS-compliant.

 In order to confirm Python is referencing the host's OpenSSL, you can run the following command: